Brain in a Dish Project: Development of cell models to search for new Sanfilippo treatments

 - Project Title: Development of cell models to be used in the search for treatments for Sanfilippo Syndrome

-- Location: SAHMRI, Women’s and Children’s Hospital, Adelaide and the University of Adelaide
+- Location: SAHMRI, Women’s and Children’s Hospital, Adelaide, The University of Adelaide and Flinders University

 - Grant Type: Translational

 - Start Date: July 2019